 2. Researching properties

-3. Choosing of Property and Consulting with an Agency
+3. Choosing a Property and Consulting with an Agency

-After you have narrowed down your choices to a few properties that have piqued your interest, the next step would to be to get in touch with a real estate agency, such as us here at Sekaiproperty.
+After you have narrowed down your choices to a few properties that have piqued your interest, the next step would be to get in touch with a real estate agency, such as us Sekai Property.
 Choosing the right agency to help you navigate the process is extremely important.
 Your relationship with the agency of your choice will be of importance for all of the upcoming procedures, so choose an agency that is trustworthy and will suit your specific needs.
-Based on your conditions and information, such as financial situation, the real estate agency will recommend a few properties in addition to your selections.
+Based on your conditions and information, such as your financial situation, the real estate agent will recommend a few properties in addition to your selections.